-> A zealous socialist, it had certainly been Sinclair’s intention to expose “the inferno of [the workers’] exploitation.”
+A zealous socialist, Sinclair certainly intended to expose “the inferno of [the workers’] exploitation.”
 But the plight of the labourer prompted little controversy compared to that one explicit chapter exposing the horrors of contaminated meat.
-Americans were horrified to discover what they’d been eating, and food safety became a national obsession – no book published in the United States had ever generated such a loud outcry.
+Americans were horrified to discover what they had been eating, and food safety became a national obsession – no book published in the United States had ever generated such a loud outcry.
 Outraged consumers bombarded their senators and representatives for change.
-Sinclair was even summoned to the White House by Theodore Roosevelt to verify his story, after which the President ordered an investigation of the Chicago slaughterhouses.
-Inspired by The Jungle, demand for reform was so fervent that, before the year was out, Congress was forced to pass the Meat Inspection and Pure Food and Drug Acts – the first American laws to regulate the food industry.
+Upton Sinclair was even summoned to the White House by Theodore Roosevelt to verify his story, after which the president ordered an investigation of the Chicago slaughterhouses.
+Inspired by The Jungle, demand for reform was so fervent that, before the year was out, Congress was forced to pass the Meat Inspection and Pure Food and Drug acts – the first American laws to regulate the food industry.

-For Sinclair, whose political convictions ran very deep, The Jungle’s sweeping impact on food safety whilst failing to inspire similar reforms for wage slavery was a bitter disappointment.
-He would famously lament: “I aimed at the public’s heart, and by accident I hit it in the stomach.”
-But as the most enduring literary account of the Progressive Era and a perennial fixture of the American high school curriculum, the grotesqueries contained within the pages of The Jungle still continue to raise critical questions about a revolting industry that rears living creatures as commodities to be exploited for profit.
+For the highly politicised Sinclair, however, the outcome was one of bitter disappointment.
+The food safety reforms the government introduced so obsessed the U.S. public that his intended target of wage slavery became entirely forgotten.
+Sinclair would famously lament: “I aimed at the public’s heart, and by accident I hit it in the stomach.”
+But as the most enduring literary account of the Progressive Era, the grotesqueries contained within the pages of The Jungle continue to raise critical questions about a revolting industry that rears living creatures as commodities to be exploited for profit.